 Until Skillshare began to offer in-house classes they suffered from the same problem.
 There’s too much rubbish to wade through.

-Thankfully as with Domestika, the courses are sold individually, so when you find a good course they’re yours to keep.
+Thankfully, as with Domestika, the courses are sold individually, so when you find a good quality course it’s yours to keep.

 Read my full review here: Is Udemy Worth it?
 Pros and Cons For Artists and Designers

 If you’ve never heard of Linkedin Learning you’re not alone, you might know it by the old name, Lynda.